systemcarl/weblog/articles/devlogs/blank/sveltekit.md

 I could locally host a development server and run tests.
 Later I would have to add a few more dependencies and tweak the some package
     configurations.
-But with the initial setup being so quick and concise, any additional changes
+But with this initial setup being so simple and concise, all the later changes
-    were easy to manage.
+    to the project configuration were easy to manage.

 ## Setting Up the Scaffolding
 It's true, it may often be better to implement features first and refactor